keyuncheng/BART/README.md

 ## Known issues

-* When number of stripes goes very large, the combinations cannot be represented by int
-    * Type: int -> uint64_t
+* The current greedy algorithm for finding the load-balanced solution is not good
+    * Need to implement a alternating path based algorithm

-* The approach enumeration space is too large
+* Reducing the search space: The approach enumeration space is too large
-    * e.g. 100 SGs, the approach enumeration = 2^100 = 1.2676506e+30, can't be
+    * e.g. 100 SGs, the approach enumeration = 2^100 = 1.2676506e+30
-      represented by uint64_t

-* Reducing the search space
+    * Implemented two heuristics to reduce the search space (Feb 25)
-    * filter out the groups with min loads worse than current best group

-* BlockMeta and NodeMeta and vertex mapping
+        * Greedy
+        * Iterative replace

 * Handle re-encoding only coding schemes: lambda_f > 1
+    * Need to make sure that each of lambda_f stripes have k_f data blocks
+    * Need to find lambda_f locations for computation
+    * Need to relocate for lambda_f * m_f parity blocks